drupal-media/image_effects/README.md

   Image Effects), and choose the UI components that effects provided by this module should use:
-  - Color selector - allows to use either a 'color' HTML element for selecting colors, or a color picker provided by the Farbtastic library provided in core.
+  - Color selector - allows to use either a 'color' HTML element for selecting colors, or a color picker provided by the Farbtastic library.
 Alternative selectors may be added by other modules.
   - Image selector - some effects (e.g. Watermark) require to define an image file to be used.
 This setting allows to use either a basic text field where the URI/path to the image can be entered, or a 'dropdown' select that will